 Author: Bette Hochberg

-Many weavers do not know enough about wool, cotton, silk, linen and other fibres.
-They do not know what behavior to expect from the fibres and yarns they use.
-Thus, they cannot confidently plan a proiect and predict the results.
+Many weavers do not know enough about wool, cotton, silk, linen and other fibers.
+They do not know what behavior to expect from the fibers and yarns they use.
+Thus, they cannot confidently plan a project and predict the results.

-Here are the facts which will give you a clear understanding of natural and synthetic fibres, their properties, and how they affect the quality and performance of weaving.
-There are detailed charts of exact strength, weight, elasticity, recommended temperatures, etc. for each fibre.
-It contains only information which will be truly useful to the average handweaver.
-It will be helpful not only to weavers, but also to spinners, knitters and others who work with fibres.
+Here are the facts which will give you a clear understanding of natural and synthetic fibers, their properties, and how they affect the quality and performance of weaving.
+There are detailed charts of exact strength, weight, elasticity, recommended temperatures, etc. for each fiber.
+It contains only information which will be truly useful to the average hand weaver.
+It will be helpful not only to weavers, but also to spinners, knitters and others who work with fibers.
 This book is not meant to be read from cover to cover.
 It is intended as a working reference.

 - Paperback: 66 pages

 - Publisher: B & B Hochberg (October 1, 1981)